gvwilson/thirdbit/src/fiction/iffy/index.md

 Was it a first strike by the Zillions?
 Or were the machines were about to restart the war?
 They'd blown up the quarantine shed in Halley, hadn't they?
-Or (whisper it) was the power struggle between the three remaining governors finally out in the open?
+Or (whisper it) was the power struggle between the two remaining governors finally out in the open?
 Those messages disappeared or mutated almost instantly, a sure sign that someone powerful would rather the subject wasn't raised.